danschultz/isomorphic_dart/README.md

 ## Challenges

 * Initializing the client from server state.
-  * Issue: When the client is initialized, React will replace the DOM that was provided by the server.
-In order for the client to render the same DOM as the server, the client needs to have the same state the server used for rendering.
+  * Issue: When the client is initialized, React will replace the DOM provided by the server.
+In order for the client to render the same DOM as the server, the client needs to have the same state as the server for rendering.
   * Solution: The server writes the state as a JSON object in a script tag.
 The client reads the JSON from the script tag and uses it to render the DOM.
 * Rerendering state changes.
   * Issue: State changes need to trigger a rerender of the DOM.
 State changes can happen either through user interaction within the app, or from an `onPopState` event from the browser.
 It'd be ideal if both of these scenarios could be handled from a central location.